coolsnady/hcwallet/README.md

 ## Current State

 This project is currently under active development and is in a Beta state.
-The default branch of hxwallet is currently testnet1.
-Please make sure to use --testnet flag when running hxwallet and report any issues by using the integrated issue tracker.
+The default branch of hcwallet is currently testnet1.
+Please make sure to use --testnet flag when running hcwallet and report any issues by using the integrated issue tracker.
 Do not yet use this software yet as a store of value!

 MAKE SURE TO SAVE YOUR WALLET SEED SO YOU CAN RECOVER YOUR KEYS IF THE WALLET FAILS!